 Crab Rangoon Recipe

 Furthermore, you can’t really detect the crab meat in a traditional crab rangoon or soy sauce for that matter.
-Meaning they use bare minimal imitation crab meat and probably omit the salty soy sauce.
-Takeout crab rangoons are slightly sweet and mostly creamy with specks of imitation crab meat.
-So my crab dip filling is literally 3 ingredients but yet so on point.
+Meaning they use bare minimal imitation crab meat.
+Takeout Crab Rangoons are slightly sweet and mostly creamy with specks of imitation crab meat.
+You will hardly detect the scallions because chefs usually slice the white end parts for the filling.

 People have baked crab rangoons and some even toss them through an air fryer, but you got to deep-fry the stuffed wontons to get the air bubbly crispy crust known for ordering out.
 Soybean oil to be exact.
 Want to know how to make crab rangoons with pictures?
 Read more further down and go to my Q&A section for commonly asked questions about these appetizers!
 Let’s make these crab cheese wontons!